gigasheetco/gigasheet-python/README.md

 First, use the AWS console or an AWS SDK to obtain a pre-signed link for the file you want to import.
 Then, use the command-line tool like this:

-`python3 examples/import_and_share_cli.py --input-url <the s3 presigned link> --share-to <email of colleague> --share-write`
+`python3 examples/upload_and_share_cli.py --input-url <the s3 presigned link> --share-to <email of colleague> --share-write`

-Run `python3 examples/import_and_share_cli.py --help` to see more options like setting a file name or a share message.
+Run `python3 examples/upload_and_share_cli.py --help` to see more options like setting a file name or a share message.

+Alternatively, if you already have AWS credentials on your machine, you could look at the simplified example script:

+`python3 examples/upload_from_s3.py`

 ## API endpoint documentation